“Where are you from?”

 You got to kidding me, right?

-Nope, I am serious, if you don’t believe me, look it on the internet.
+Nope, I am serious.
+If you don’t believe me, look it on the internet.

-Well, what took place later?
+What took place later?

 The rulers of Pakistan were from West Pakistan (although the population of East Pakistan was higher).
 Hence, the central government was sitting in the Western part.
 There was a honeymoon period for a couple of years.
 Then came 1952, when West Pakistan announced Urdu (the language they spoke) as the language of East Pakistan, too (which was Bangla).
 The residents of East Pakistan perceived that as a threat to their culture.
 They protested, and the army killed innocent civilians in East Pakistan.
-Can you think that someone perished because they wished to talk in their own language?
+Can you think someone perished because they wished to talk in their own language?

 That was just the starting point.